lemmadriaga/react-transcriber/README.md

 - **Real-time transcription** of Google Drive videos using Web Speech Recognition API
 - **Full video transcription** without needing to play the entire video
+- **Direct URL transcription** - paste any Google Drive video link and transcribe it
 - **Modern design** with glass morphism effects and gradient backgrounds
 - **Multi-language support** with 12+ languages including English, Spanish, French, German, Japanese, etc.
 - **Progress tracking** with visual progress bars and status indicators
 - **Download transcripts** as text files for offline use
 - **Continuous recognition** for uninterrupted transcription
 - **Chrome CSP compliant** with self-contained styling (no external CDN dependencies)
+- **Private video support** - works with private, shared, and public Google Drive videos

 ## Personal Touch